PrincetonUniversity/openpiton/README.md

 ##### Booting SMP Linux on Genesys2 and VC707

 We currently support single core and SMP Linux on the Genesys2, VC707 and VCU118 FPGA development boards.
-The single-core configurations are relatively stable, however the SMP versions can sometimes crash during boot.
-This is a known issue and will be addressed in a future release.

 In order to build an FPGA image for these boards, use either of the following commands: